fabiankessler/readonly-embedded-dbs-benchmark/README.md

 For fast queries:

-* SQLite is 2x as fast as H2 for very small data
+* SQLite is faster for very small data
 * H2 is faster the larger the db gets

 For slow queries: